autocoast/active-learning-sentinel-s2/README.md

 # Active Learning for Sentinel 2 Imagery through Contrastive Learning and Uncertainty Estimation

-[This](https://drive.google.com/file/d/1SmzO2uj1oMPseKjAa4AvB6IRI_9n8p1m/view?usp=sharing) is the link to our preliminary paper.
+[This](https://github.com/autocoast/active-learning-sentinel-s2/blob/main/active_learning_s2.pdf) is our preliminary paper.
 It is currently being submitted to Arxiv.

 ![Method overview](./overview.png)